 Just so you’ll know, the barrier island is home to five communities, Atlantic Beach being the oldest of the bunch.
 Traveling west from Atlantic Beach (population about 1,500), on the main drag - Highway 58 - you will enter Pine Knoll Shores (population about 1,300), then Salter Path (population about 300), Indian Beach (population about 110) and finally Emerald Isle (population about 4,000) where you cross the Cameron Langston Bridge into Cape Carteret (population 1,900) on the mainland at the intersection of Highway 24 and Highway 58.

-If you're coming to the beach to relax, then you'll want to know about the restaurants that are local favorites such as the Clam Digger Restaurant insider the Clam Digger Inn.
+If you’re coming to the beach to relax, then you’ll want to know about the restaurants that are local favorites such as the Clam Digger Restaurant insider the Clam Digger Inn.
 They serve breakfast, lunch, and dinner with outstanding specials every evening.
 When you are stepping out of the waves, try the Oceanana Pier House Grill conveniently located on the beach.
-Locals also enjoy the unique setting and friendly atmosphere of Amos Mosquito's Restaurant & Bar, where fresh in-season seafood is served and where the kids can enjoy making a marshmallow-chocolate-graham-cracker treat (a.k.a s'more) on a brazier at their table.
+Locals also enjoy the unique setting and friendly atmosphere of Amos Mosquito’s Restaurant & Bar, where fresh in-season seafood is served and where the kids can enjoy making a marshmallow-chocolate-graham-cracker treat (a.k.a s’more) on a brazier at their table.
 For a break from a burger and fries, visit the California Roll Cafe for a creative salad or choose from a wide selection of sushi rolls, nigiri sushi, and soups.
 Of course, you don’t want to leave the area before tasting the finest North Carolina barbeque with all the trimmings at White Swan BBQ & Fried chicken.
 They cater groups from 50 to 2,000, if you want to keep your party at the beach just give them a call.

-Just because the sand and waves on Atlantic Beach are captivating, doesn't mean there is nothing else to do in and around Atlantic Beach.
-Start at the furthest point on the island, Fort Macon State Park - there's something here for everyone.
+Just because the sand and waves on Atlantic Beach are captivating, doesn’t mean there isn't anything else to do in and around Atlantic Beach.
+Start at the furthest point on the island, Fort Macon State Park - there’s something here for everyone.
 The historian and war buff will be astounded to see these pristine grounds with a state-of-art museum detailing the Civil War constructed fort and grounds.
-School children will love to stand by the cannons on the thick walls of the pentagon-shaped fort and peer out to into the Atlantic Ocean imagining Blackbeard's pirate ship approaching.
+School children will love to stand by the cannons on the thick walls of the pentagon-shaped fort and peer out to into the Atlantic Ocean imagining Blackbeard’s pirate ship approaching.
 The famous pirate, Blackbeard, is known to have traversed the waters of Bogue Inland.
-You'll understand why this is North Carolina's most visited state park and why tourists return every year.
+You’ll understand why this is North Carolina’s most visited state park and why tourists return every year.
 Summer concerts, cannon firings, and Civil War reenactments makes this one of the liveliness places to visit in Atlantic Beach.
 With a special permit and application, you may have the wedding of your dreams on the beach near near the fort or in one of the shelters available on Fort Macon property although not inside the fort itself.

 In nearby Salter Path take the family to the Lost Treasure Golf and Raceway where you can spend an enjoyable day on their 18-hole course which winds in and out of caves, ancient ruins, and waterfalls.
 Also, on the same site are go-cart rides, bumper boats, arcades, and - of course - ice cream.
 This facility is open from March to September.